Democrats expect ‘in-person convention,’ party chairman says

 “I am hopeful that we can have a very exciting convention in Milwaukee where we can highlight the vice president and his history-making running mate, whoever she turns out to be,” Perez said, alluding to Biden’s promise to select a woman for the Democratic ticket.

-Perez’s Republican counterpart, Ronna McDaniel, has been even more optimistic in her predictions that the GOP will pack the arena in Charlotte to nominate President Donald Trump for a second term.
+Perez’s Republican counterpart, Ronna McDaniel, has been even more optimistic in her predictions that the GOP hold a traditional convention in Charlotte to nominate President Donald Trump for a second term.
+McDaniel has, however, offered caveats that the GOP could adjust its plans if necessary.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.